-- It takes a while to heat up and although its suppose to steam for 15-minutes it steams for a shorter period.
+- It takes a while to heat up and although it is supposed to steam for 15-minutes it steams for a shorter period.

-- It can be very time consuming to assemble and unassembled the machine unless you leave it already set up.
+- It can be very time consuming to assemble and unassembled the machine unless you leave it assembled.

-Overall, I really do like the steamer but it is a drag to put together.
-I was going to give it away at one point but after changing the type of water I have now been reaping the benefits of this machine.
+The steamer is great, but it is a drag to put together.
+I was going to give it away at one point due to the burning but after switching to distilled water I have now been reaping the benefits of this machine.
 This is a very good way to seal a deep conditioning treatment and help your hair soak up all its benefits.

 Now onto the Q-Redew.